Articles

 Learn the lingo

 - Very low sodium.
-Each serving contains 35 mg of sodium or less.
+Each serving has 35 mg of sodium or less.

 - Low sodium.
 Each serving contains 140 mg of sodium or less.

 - Reduced or less sodium.
-The product contains at least 25% less sodium than the regular version.
+The product contains at least 25% less sodium than does the regular version.

 - Lite or light in sodium.
 The sodium content has been reduced by at least 50% from the regular version.
+But some foods with these labels may still be high in sodium.